Spoor De Vork – Buitenpost

 Automatic Train Operation

 Automatic Train Operation (ATO) is a technology used to automate the operation of trains. t’s a support system for train drivers, which is capable of taking over operation tasks.
 ATO is classified in five different Grades of Automation (GoA), here it is tested at GoA2 (second level).
 This means that starting (traction) and stopping are automated.
 This is similar to the automatic pilot system in a plane.
-ATO technology allows trains to run closer to each other safely, thus accommodating more train transportation.
+Automated driving allows trains to drive closer together in a safe manner.
+This makes more train traffic possible.
 In addition ATO saves energy due to optimising accelerating, keeping speed limits and braking.
 And lastly: ATO offers the opportunity to further improve the reliability of rail transportation.

 Up to 2025 the railway industry will continue to research ATO.
 Determining the exact location of trains is essential for ATO systems.
 The new European Rail Traffic Management System (ERTMS) will be of great help in this context.
 We will also further explore how we can gain more insight into the ATO’s energy saving potential.